Jamalh8/QA-Practical-Project/README.md

 `Containerisation`
 > Docker was used as my containerisation tool.
 There are many advantages to containeration my application.
 Using containers can create predictable environments that are isolated from other apps.
 We can have a cost-effective and a speedy deployment.
 I can also roll back to a previous of my application by using a different image.
 There are just a few advantages of containerising my application.

+`Orchestration Tool`
+> Docker swarm was used as my orchestration tool.

 `Ansible`
 > Ansible was used as my configuration management tool.
 As mentioned previously, I used this to configure and set up my deployment VM's.